 The Waimea Community Dam project is being progressed to provide a more secure supply of water for the communities from the Waimea River and its aquifers.
-Work on the proposed solution (the Waimea Community Dam) is going well.
+We're continuing to move forward on the proposed solution (the Waimea Community Dam).
 The funding, form of the joint venture, land availability, and the tender price are expected to be certain enough to bring a firm proposal to the community by the end of next year.
 The Waimea Community Dam Company has asked for time to secure its funding.
 As a result, we now intend to consult the community on the proposal between September and November 2017.